 Girl in Snow drew me in with its premise and beautiful writing and did not disappoint.

-Unlike many suspense novels, I felt myself caring about and searching for the answers to all of the mysterious plots, both main and sub.
+Unlike some suspense novels, I felt myself caring about and searching for the answers to all of the mysterious plots, both main and sub.

 And there were plenty of them.